-In response, the Global Resilience Partnership (GRP) and Shockwave Foundation are partnering on the Resilient Agriculture Innovations for Nature (RAIN) challenge.
+In response, the Global Resilience Partnership (GRP) and Munich Re Foundation are partnering on the Resilient Agriculture Innovations for Nature (RAIN) challenge for notfor-profit organisations.
 RAIN aims to convert seed-level innovative agricultural ideas that are meeting resilience needs in East Africa and scale them to sustainable business ideas of interest to private investors and funders.
 The aim is to identify new innovative agricultural initiatives and provide customized support to maximize each initiative's potential for impact.
 The challenge will align potential funders to these initiatives and drive attention to the urgent need for agricultural systems transformation.

-Winners will be connected to investors, receive a tailored mentoring program, and communications support.
+Winners will be connected with potential funders/donors, receive a tailored mentoring program, and communications support.
 In addition, winners will be invited to an investor forum and pitching session in-person or virtually.
 Subject matter experts will facilitate a leadership academy for the winning entrants.
 Winners will also receive a cash prize after the initial mentoring period and after the leadership academy.

-About GRP and Shockwave
+About GRP and Munich Re Foundation

 GRP advances resilience through identifying and scaling on the ground innovation, generating and sharing knowledge, and shaping policy.
 Resilience underpins sustainable development in an increasingly unpredictable world.
 We envisage an inclusive world in harmony with nature, that is better prepared to cope with shocks, adapt to change, and transform - all within planetary boundaries.
-GRP is made up of 60+ organisations that have joined forces to work together towards this vision.
+GRP is made up of 70+ organisations that have joined forces to work together towards this vision.